KaiNorberg/PatchworkOS/README.md

 ### Notable Future Plans

+- Consider if a GTK-inspired GUI could be performant enough using CPU rendering.
+Use transparency and prerendering for shadows?
 - Port LUA and use it for dynamic system configuration.
 - Driver support, for example USB.